 Skip the aisle all together.

-walk down the aisle can be intimidating for some.
+The all-eyes-on-you walk down the aisle can be intimidating for some.
 Don’t stress.
 A number of aisle-free options are trending of late.
 A circular ceremony configuration puts guest seating in a spiral around the couple, effectively eliminating the aisle.
 You can walk to the center without all the pomp and circumstance.
 Or you and your wedding party can get in place at the ceremony site before you let the guests in.
 Essentially, make your guests walk down the aisle!

 Walk with your partner.